nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### AF.toYAML

-__AF.toYAML(aJson, multiDoc) : String__
+__AF.toYAML(aJson, multiDoc, sanitize) : String__

 ````
 Tries to dump aJson into a YAML string.
 If multiDoc = true and aJson is an array the output will be multi-document.
+If sanitize = true all Java objects will be converted to avoid parsing errors.
 ````
 ### ansiColor

-__ansiColor(aAnsi, aString, force, noCache) : String__
+__ansiColor(aAnsi, aString, force, noCache, noReset) : String__

 ````
 Returns the ANSI codes together with aString, if determined that the current terminal can handle ANSI codes (overridden by force = true), with the attributes defined in aAnsi.
 Please use with ansiStart() and ansiStop().
+The optional noReset boolean flag will remove ansi reset as part of the string returned.
 The attributes separated by commas can be:

 BLACK; RED; GREEN; YELLOW; BLUE; MAGENTA; CYAN; WHITE;
 FG_BLACK; FG_RED; FG_GREEN; FG_YELLOW; FG_BLUE; FG_MAGENTA; FG_CYAN; FG_WHITE;